Lande21/RolandeU.github.io/README.md

 GOD will provide always 100%.
 I just love GOD SO MUCH.
 He has a plan!
 ALWAYS!

-Day 4 i made two friends:
+Day 4 i made two+Another  friends:

+Ivory coast-E
+Cameroon-N
+Bangladesh-P
 one uncomfortable thing a day!